-The rise in heart rate from reading that is a great example of the mental/emotional stress you typically think of.
-You stress about deadlines, you worry about your kids, friends and loved ones, you quarrel with your significant other.
-You flip out when you’re running late and end up stuck in traffic – or behind the slowest person in the world at Starbucks.
+The rise in your heart rate from reading that is a great example of the mental/emotional stress you typically think of.
+You stress about deadlines.
+You worry about your kids, friends, and loved ones.
+You quarrel with your significant other.
+You flip out when you’re running late and end up stuck in traffic—or behind the slowest person in the world at Starbucks.
 And you sometimes get worked into a cold sweat as you lie in bed, wondering how in the world you’ll get it all done tomorrow.

 But the stresses that you probably aren’t even aware of are just as damaging.
-Here are the 3 most common ones:
+Here are the three most common ones:

 Think a little gas or bloating from pizza is nothing more than your jeans feeling a little snug around the waist?
 Uh-uh.
 When you eat foods you’re sensitive to, you create a wave of inflammation that not only does damage to your system on the first round, but inflammation combined with stress creates a vicious cycle that just keeps going and going (thanks to a little cytokine called Nf-kappaB).

-The most common food sensitivities are: gluten, dairy (casein and whey) and soy.
-Other culprits include egg, the non-gluten grains (rice, corn and the beloved, quinoa, etc.), and nightshades (tomato, potato, peppers, eggplant, etc.).
+The most common food sensitivities are: gluten, dairy (casein and whey), and soy.
+Other culprits include egg, the non-gluten grains (rice, corn, quinoa, etc.), and nightshades (tomato, potato, peppers, eggplant, etc.).
 But honestly, you can be allergic to anything.
-These may be the most common, but you could be sensitive to nearly anything — particularly foods you eat a lot of.
-Umm…chicken breast, anyone??
+These may be the most common, but you could be sensitive to nearly anything — particularly foods you eat frequently.
+Chicken breast, anyone?